 The positive predictive value (PPV) of TTCE was calculated using thoracic CT as the reference standard.
 The PPV represents the percentage of the sample with a given TTCE grade that was determined to have PAVMs on CT.
-A Pearson Chi-squared test for association was performed for variables not following a normal distribution, and unpaired t-tests were used to evaluate the association between the amount of contrast visualized in the left ventricle, the cardiac cycle where the contrast was first visualised in the left atrium with TTCE, and the presence of PAVMs on CT.
+A Pearson X test for association was performed for variables not following a normal distribution, and Student's t test was used to evaluate the association between the amount of contrast visualized in the left ventricle, the cardiac cycle where the contrast was first visualized in the left atrium with TTCE, and the presence of PAVMs on CT.

 Linear regression analysis was performed to determine if there was an association between the TTCE grade and the size of the feeding artery and efferent vein.
-All tests were two-tailed, and p-values < 0.05 were considered significant.
-Statistical analyses were performed using SPSS v15.0 (SPSS Inc., Chicago, IL, USA).
+All tests were two-tailed, and P-values < 0.05 were considered significant.
+Statistical analyses were performed using SPSS v15.0 (SPSS Inc.; Chicago, IL).